wunnle/wunnle.com/src/posts/edit-css-variables-with-js/index.md

 ```

-and then use it somewhere else like this:
+and then use it somewhere else later:

 ```css